Income Redefined: Positioning Your Portfolio for the “Known Unknowns”

 The Fed’s reinforcement of a lower-for-longer yield environment has added to investor apprehension about the outlook for income generation.
 Covid-19 and uncertainty surrounding the outcome of the election has further led to trepidation about staying invested, with economic signs increasingly pointing towards defense.

-In the upcoming one-hour webinar on Oct.
-27, Income Redefined: Positioning Your Portfolio for the “Known Unknowns, Nationwide and ETF Trends will explore strategies for managing risk, while generating income from some of the most innovative companies in the market today.
+In the upcoming webcast, Income Redefined: Positioning Your Portfolio for the “Known Unknowns”, Mark Hackett, Chief of Investment Research, Nationwide; Efram Slen, Head of Research, Global Indexes, Nasdaq; and Jonathan Molchan, Managing Director and Portfolio Manager, Harvest Volatility Management, will explore strategies for managing risk, while generating income from some of the most innovative companies in the market today.

-Join Tom Lydon, CEO of ETF Trends, as he moderates a discussion on:
+For example, the Nationwide Risk-Managed Income ETF (NYSEArca: NUSI) can help investors target high current income with less risk relative to traditional income-focused investments.
+The fund strategy seeks to provide some downside protection while maintaining upside potential.
+Harvest Volatility Management sub-advises the fund.

-- The current environment and the factors that will be most impactful in shaping the market climate
+The Nationwide Risk-Managed Income ETF uses an options trading strategy called a protective net-credit collar to generate income.
+The options strategy sells an upside call option and uses a portion of the proceeds received to buy a put option to hedge downside risk on an underlying portfolio of securities.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.